 It’s Tuesday around 1pm and our work team is embarking on a business trip.
 Tomorrow, Wednesday, an important business meeting awaits us.
 Because our boss is an electromobility lover and has not yet put his half-year-old Tesla to a proper distance test, we are setting out for approximately 720km long journey without the purring sound of a combustion engine.
 Everything will make even more sense when I tell you that the core business of our company is design and manufacture of traction batteries for commercial and industrial vehicles.

 Beginning of the Journey

-We have the first stop planned at the charging station just after Dresden.
+We have the first stop planned at the charging station just past Dresden.
 At the moment, it can be seen that only one vehicle out of six possible vehicles is charging there, so we do not anticipate any occupancy problems.
 Perfect.

 Nossen, Sangerhausen, Staufenberg

 The journey is going along smoothly.
 The highway is nicely clear.
 Only one surprising thing pulled me out of the travel lethargy between enjoying the scenery and looking at the company email.
 Shortly after crossing the Czech – German border, a German police patrol chose us.
 A police motorcycle led us to the nearest highway rest area, where his colleagues were waiting.
 And there were many of them!
 At least 5 police vans.
 Probably the German “Operation Christopher” (code name for a week-long intensive police intervention on Czech roads – control of drivers and cars).
 The in – depth inspection was replaced only by an inspection of our IDs and we were free to continue our journey.

 We’re stopping at the charger for about 25 minutes.
 We replenish approximately 50% of the battery.
 A short walk to the petrol station shop and we are ready to head off.

 The next stop is at the outskirts of Sangerhausen just past Leipzig.
 After about 170km from the last charging station.
 We’re having a snack at the restaurant here and staying for about 40 minutes.